akemaristide/akemaristide.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
 I am a researcher at the interface between machine learning and programmable networking.
-I aim to apply these two concepts to help unleash the full potential of next-generation networks.
+I aim to apply these two concepts to contribute to unleashing the full potential of next-generation networks.

 <b>I am on the research job market.</b>